Skip to content

 Key Takeaways

-As an individual in a dispute in a court proceeding, it is important to avoid potentially being in contempt of court.
-Contempt of court can come with a range of penalties, including potential imprisonment for up to two years, and/or a large fine.
+Whether you are an individual or a corporate party to proceedings, it is crucial to avoid potentially being in contempt of court.
+This can come with a range of penalties, including potential imprisonment for up to two years, and/or a large fine.

 Frequently Asked Questions